uw-it-sis/actions/validateNodeDependencies/README.md

 source control.
 Ncc is similar to webpack in that it merges code and dependencies into a single javascript file.
 This is the workflow suggested by the [Github Actions documentation](https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action#commit-tag-and-push-your-action-to-github).

-Note: Github requires actions to use node 20, so you'll need to run `nvm use 20` when building this project.
+Note: Github requires actions to use node 24, so you'll need to run `nvm use 24` ( if not using Node 24 locally ) when building this project.

 ## Process
 - Make your changes